apalache-mc/apalache/docs/src/HOWTOs/howto-write-type-annotations.md

 {{#include ../../../test/tla/TwoPhaseTyped.tla:vars2}}
 ```

-Now we run the type checker once again (pay attention to the option
+We run the type checker once again (pay attention to the option
 `--features=rows`, required for variants):

 ```sh